ArtDanJimSa/DataScience_Portfolio/README.md

 Se incluyen ejemplos de código utilizados para la extracción de información en dos casos: un directorio de tiendas de supermercados y una de las páginas scrapeadas para el análisis del mercado inmobiliario.

-[//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.

    [linkedin]: <www.linkedin.com/in/arturojimenez0>